unicode-org/message-format-wg/spec/errors.md

 ## Message Function Errors

-A **_<dfn>Message Function Error</dfn>_** is any error that occurs when calling a message function implementation or which depends on validation associated with a specific function.
+A **_<dfn>Message Function Error</dfn>_** is any error that occurs when calling a _function handler_ or which depends on validation associated with a specific function.

-Implementations SHOULD provide a way for _functions_ to emit (or cause to be emitted) any of the types of error defined in this section.
+Implementations SHOULD provide a way for _function handlers_ to emit (or cause to be emitted) any of the types of error defined in this section.
 Implementations MAY also provide implementation-defined _Message Function Error_ types.